amonmillner/step-kinect-dev.github.io/_site/index.md

 #### Sensing steps with cameras

 The ver 0.1 code snippet at the bottom of this subsection gives an example of how we went about detecting when a stepper stomps the ground.
 The approach is reasonable albeit not super robust at the moment.
-To get the proof of concept working, we needed to expose timestamp information from the Open Frameworks codebase by adding functions to retrieve the private timestamp variable, so that we could determine DP/DT of two samples - only using the Y. We did not use pure distance formula because we were only concerned with a leg going up or down, which the Kinect maps to the Y coordinate.
+To get the proof of concept working, we needed to expose timestamp information from the openFrameworks codebase by adding functions to retrieve the private timestamp variable, so that we could determine DP/DT of two samples - only using the Y. We did not use pure distance formula because we were only concerned with a leg going up or down, which the Kinect maps to the Y coordinate.
 The program considers a stomp to occur When the current velocity is small, but the preceding velocity was large.

+We had to modify source files from the openFrameworks Kinect add-on to expose the timestamps.

+code is from the ofapp.cpp

 ```c++
 //TODO: Refactor into MOVE Detection Class